X01XX/Unorthodox-Expert-System/README.md

 # Unorthodox-Expert-System
 An Unorthodox Expert System based on a different interpretation of the Karnaugh Map.

-See the index.html file for general ideas, the code does not follow it exactly.
+See the index.html file for theory.
+There is extensive use of Boolean Algebra, which is supported by almost any programming language.

 Run under Rust, a command help screen will display.